 You’ll have time to settle in at the hotel, and then we’ll head out for a walking tour around Montignac.
 That evening we’ll enjoy a welcome aperitif and dinner at our hotel.
 Over dinner we’ll get to know each other and discuss our plans for the week.

 On our first full day we’ll begin to experience the culture, history and beauty of the Périgord Noir.
 We’ll drive through the countryside and stop at the picturesque village of Tamniès, perched on a hillside and filled with flowers.
-Then we’ll head for St. Geniès, a larger village—also extremely picturesque—with a very good Sunday market.
+Then we’ll head for St. Geniès, a larger village—also extremely picturesque—with a very good weekly market.
 Many of the sellers feature local products such as fruits and vegetables, walnuts, walnut wine, and foie gras.
 You’ll find plenty to look at and maybe to buy—or you may just enjoy exploring the village.
 Many houses have the traditional stone roofs called “lauzes.”
 Meanwhile, we’ll be busy filling our basket with supplies for a picnic lunch.